 - participating in the "Souper Bowl" canned drive for St. Philip’s Food Distribution Center around the time of the Super Bowl.

-In Grades 5 through 8, students participate in a either service-learning class or a religion class that incorporates service as part of the academic experience.
+Students participate in a either service-learning class or a religion class that incorporates service as part of the academic experience.
 The classes complement classroom learning about critical social issues with experiential learning by providing students opportunities to serve in the larger community.
 Student examine the root causes of hunger, homelessness, or poverty while learning about local and global organizations that combat these problems.
 Through grant-writing, website design, interviews, presentations, fundraising, and reflection, students learn what it takes to make a positive difference in the world.

 Service learning initiatives include: